Maysha-Khanom-Moon/mysql_data-with-Baraa/README.md

     - Distributed Database
     - Cloud Database

-4. SQL vs No SQL DB
+4. MySQL vs NoSQL DB
-    - SQL: only table-structured --> easy to use and widely used
+    - MySQL: only table-structured --> easy to use and widely used
+        - relational database system
     - NoSQL: key-value, graph store, column store, document

+### How SQL works
+- Structured Query Language
+- user --> request(to the DBMS) --> search query(inside the DB) --> response result(to the DBMS) --> user